notcolumbus/spatialAudiopy/README.md

   This is the vertical angle, in degrees, of the sound source.
   - **0°** means the sound is level with your ears.

   *Note:* The Kemar dataset provides HRIRs at specific elevation angles (e.g., -40, 0, 10, etc.).
-You can choose any value from 90(top) or -90(bottom), the Speaker class will automatically choose the most appropriate HRIR.
+You can choose any value from 90(top) to -90(bottom), the Speaker class will automatically choose the most appropriate HRIR.

 - **Distance (dist):**
   This value indicates how far the sound source is from the listener.
-Although not fully implemented for acoustical distance effects in this version, it can be used later for further simulation (e.g., changing volume or adding delay).
+Although not fully implemented as of now.

 - **Track:**
   This is the audio file (for example, `"flute.mp3"`) that will be spatialized.